 You’re watching competitors move and feeling both anxious and immovable.
 You see companies in your sector implementing automation, reporting faster, growing without proportional headcount increases.
 You know the direction of travel is right.
 But the specific question — where do we start, who do we trust, how do we know this won’t be another failed project — has no obvious answer, and so the awareness creates anxiety rather than momentum.

-If three or more of those patterns are present, the fatigue is real and it’s costing money every quarter it persists.
+These patterns compound.
+If three or more are present, the fatigue is real, and it’s costing money every quarter it persists.

 Why the Standard Fix Doesn’t Work